tip-org/tools-paper/paper.md

 ```

 Finally, we conjecture that mapping the identity function over a list
 gives the same list back.
-The syntax `(assert-not p)` is a TIP extension
+Many inductive provers treat the goal
-which is semantically equivalent to `(assert (not p))` but hints that
+specially, so TIP uses the syntax `(assert-not p)`, which is
-`p` is a conjecture.
-We use this because many inductive provers treat
+semantically equivalent to `(assert (not p))` but hints that `p` is a
-the goal specially.
+conjecture rather than a negated axiom.

 ```
 (assert-not (par (a)